Frontier Thesis

-Turner's emphasis on the importance of the frontier in shaping American character influenced the interpretation found in thousands of scholarly histories.
+Turner elaborated on the theme in lectures and a series of essays published over the next 25 years, published along with his initial paper as The Frontier in American History.
+He won wide acclaim among historians and intellectuals and influenced thousands of scholarly histories.
 By the time Turner died in 1932, 60% of the leading history departments in the U.S. were teaching courses in frontier history along Turnerian lines.
-It was not confined to academia, but rather was a popular and accepted view.
-For example, President John F. Kennedy described his programs in the 1960 election as a "New Frontier" to conquer, except meaning space and domestic issues.
-While this view remains reasonably common at a popular level, since the 1980s academic historians no longer hold to the Frontier Thesis, or only accept its most basic conclusions.
+It was not confined to academia, but was a popular and accepted view.
+President John F. Kennedy described his programs in the 1960 election as a "New Frontier" to conquer, meaning space and domestic issues.
+While this view remains reasonably common at a popular level, academic historians have since the 1980s increasingly discounted the Frontier Thesis.